mocaccinoOS/mocaccino/README.md

 ## Local Requirements

-When running it locally, you need those tools installed:
+When running it locally, you need these tools installed:

 - [luet](https://github.com/mudler/luet)
 - luet-extensions (can be installed with `luet install luet-extensions` from the [Luet official repository](https://github.com/Luet-lab/luet-repo))